 Most obviously, Harley-Davidsons are V-twins, and the R 1200 C is a boxer twin.
 The pistons lie flat, transverse to the direction of travel, and stick out the sides of the engine.
 Apart from having different engine character and sound, this means the R 1200 C can’t ever be as relaxed as a big cruiser with floorboards — because the cylinder heads get in the way!
 The same is true of the R18 today, by the way.

 The re-tuned engine was quite different to the 1100 engine on which it was based.
 The R1100RS made more power (88 hp vs the R 1200 C’s 61 hp) and more torque, but it took longer to get up there, so the power was made higher up in the rev range.

 The R 1200 C, on the other hand, makes a lot of torque down low.
 And it doesn’t taper off by much until it hits the (relatively low) redline.
 But it produces so much torque that you feel like you could tow a car on it.
 This is probably partly a factor of the gearing, too.

-Other BMWs of the time were known for having a paralever-enhanced swing-arm that is mounted on the frame instead of on the gearbox.
-The R 1200 C has a much longer swing-arm, called the “Monolever”, than other BMWs.
-It’s a simpler design, but because it’s so long, it does a great job of damping the torque reaction from the drive shaft.
+Other BMWs of the time were known for having a Paralever swing-arm that is mounted on the frame instead of on the gearbox.
+The BMW R 1200 C has a much longer swing-arm and suspension design, called the Monolever.

 Core specs of the BMW R 1200 C